 It’s not exactly bad, but if you’re going to shell out for a VPN, why not go for something that offers a premium, 100% guaranteed service?

-They’re out there; in fact, click here and you can find reviews for what we consider the top VPNs in the business!
+They’re out there; in fact, read our reviews for what we consider the top VPNs in the business!

 But if you like the product design (like we did), like responsive support and don’t mind a little hassle (since no product is perfect), keep your eyes peeled for the streaming-side to develop.
 We’ll revisit this SaferVPN review then.